- Age-standardised rates

 - Lifetime risk

-Queensland Cancer Registry (QCR)
+Queensland Cancer Register (QCR)

 Details of all cancers diagnosed in Queensland are legally required to be included in the QCR under the Public Health Act 2005.
 Notifications of patients with cancer are received from all public and private hospitals and nursing homes.
 Queensland pathology laboratories are also required to provide copies of pathology reports for cancer specimens.
 Information regarding the deaths of persons with cancer is provided to the QCR from the Registrar of Births, Deaths and Marriages.